ignadv1986/Comprehensive-NGS-Technical-Manual/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 - **Per Base Sequence Content**

 Shows the proportion of each nucleotide for each position in our reads.
 This proportion should be roughly the same for all nucleotides.
 We should therefore see straight lines very close to each other for all nucleotides.
 The presence of wavy lines at the beginning of the reads is usually caused by adapters or random hexamer primer bias in the case of RNA-seq.
-In ATAC-seq, the Tn5 Transposase has a specific "insertion bias".
+In ATAC-seq, the Tn5 Transposase has a specific insertion bias.
 Differences in the G-C vs. A-T ratio might have biological significance, so worth investigating, while sudden peaks are usually a red flag.

 <div align="center">